GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

    :width: 500 px
    :align: center

-   GMT Modules and read and write information in may ways.
+   GMT Modules can read and write information in may ways.
 The GMT command line modules can only access the methods in white, while all methods are available via the C API.
-   External interfaces will preferentially want the orange methods.
+   External interfaces will preferentially want the methods in orange.

 Plain interface
 ---------------